egberts/egberts.github.io-src/content/articles/scanlogd.md

 Now we need two more configuration files for fail2ban.

 * filter - To extract the IP address from each line in scanlogd file.
-* jail - to take action against these IP
+* jail - to take action against this IP address

 Fail2ban - Filter
 =================